JonathanEleiott/advanced-servers-deployment-postman/README.md

 ## Deployment - process of making your website available on the internet

-- Render - website that allows us to use their servers to make our website live
+- Render - one website that allows us to use their servers to make our website live

+## More Server Requests

+- POST -> add data to a DB